rust-stuco/lectures/week6/slides.md

 `cargo test` compiles your code in test mode and runs the resulting test binary.

-* By default, it will run all tests in parallel and capture the output (`stdout` and `stderr`)
+* By default, it will run all tests in parallel and will not print any test output
 * Other testing configurations are available
 * _Note that you can run `cargo test --help`, and `cargo test -- --help` for help_

 <!--
-"Capturing" means that is won't display any `println!`s or error messages.
+Formally, "capturing" means that is won't display any `println!`s or error messages.

 Parallel stuff leads into next slide...
 -->